zed-industries/zed/docs/src/vim-configuration.md

 ### Optional key bindings

-By default, you can navigate between the different files open in the editor with shortcuts like `ctrl+w` followed by one of `hjkl` to move to the left, down, up, or right respectively.
+By default, you can navigate between the different files open in the editor with shortcuts like `ctrl+w` followed by one of `hjkl` to move to the left, down, up, or right, respectively.

 But you cannot use the same shortcuts to move between all the editor docks (the terminal, project panel, assistant panel, ...).
-If you want to use the same shortcuts to navigate to the docks, you can add the following key bindings to your user key map.
+If you want to use the same shortcuts to navigate to the docks, you can add the following key bindings to your user keymap.

 ```json
 {